 “This Is What A Great Father Looks Like” – Our youngest daughter gave him this tee shirt one Father’s Day because that’s how she saw him and remembers him.
 He was always a source of answers and encouragement for her.
 Bob was so proud of that tee shirt that he wore it everywhere.
 Even when he painted.
 That’s why it looks so worn.
 Now he usually wears it around the house.
 “And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord.”
 (Ephesians 6:4)

 “I Am the Future” – When I look at my husband his future aspects were a lot different then compared to now.
 In the U.S., an estimated 5.5 million people of all ages have Alzheimer’s disease.
 Of these, around 5.3 million are 65 and older and 200,000 are younger and have early-onset Alzheimer’s disease.
 About two-thirds of Americans with Alzheimer’s disease are women.
 I pray these numbers will change.
 “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
 (Philippians 4:6-7)

 “It’s What’s Inside” – When I married Bobby he was an extremely handsome man.
 But, I did not marry him because he looked good.
-No, I married him because he looked to the LORD. “…for God sees not as man sees, for man looks at the outward appearance, but the LORD looks at the heart.”
+No, I married him because he looked to the LORD.
+“Bob looks nothing like his pictures now as the disease is progressing and he has become so frail…for God sees not as man sees, for man looks at the outward appearance, but the LORD looks at the heart.”
 (I Samuel 16:7)

 *Statistics from Alzheimer’s News Today.